-Priority access for reservations is given to regular Carnegie Mellon University and/or University Center functions based on the university calendar (Orientation, Homecoming, Carnival, etc.).
+Priority access for reservations is given to regular Carnegie Mellon University and/or CUC functions based on the university calendar (Orientation, Homecoming, Carnival, etc.).
 All other requests will be accepted in the order in which they are received.

 How to submit a request

 When submitting a request, the following information is required: